hdbeukel/james/README.md

 James is currently under development and no stable releases have yet been published.

 However, development snapshots are frequently deployed at [Sonatype OSSRH][3] (OSS Repository Hosting Service).
-Artifacts can be automatically retrieved using Maven, or you can manually put the necessary jar files on your classpath (see below).
+Artifacts can be automatically retrieved using [Maven][4], or you can manually put the necessary jar files on your classpath (see below).

 Remember that snapshots are no stable releases and should therefore be used with care.
 For example, their API might